giselabcruz/IaC-shopping-graph-analysis/README.md

 - **`modules/`**: Contains reusable module definitions
 - **Resource folders** (lambda/, s3/, etc.): Contains the actual resource implementations that use the modules

+> [!IMPORTANT]
+> The separation between `modules/` and resource folders is crucial.
+Modules contain **reusable templates**, while resource folders contain **specific implementations** that consume those modules.

 ### What are Terraform Modules?

 Terraform modules are containers for multiple resources that are used together.
 They serve to **abstract how we implement a series of resources** in Terraform and allow us to **encapsulate the creation logic** of different AWS resources.

+> [!NOTE]
+> Think of modules as reusable blueprints.
+Just like a blueprint can be used to build multiple houses, a Terraform module can be used to create multiple instances of the same infrastructure pattern.

 ### Advantages of Using Modules

 #### 1. **Code Reusability**
 By having a module, we can create **multiple instances of a resource in the same way** without duplicating code.
 This is especially useful when we need the same type of resource for different use cases.

+> [!TIP]
-**Example:** If we need 3 Lambda functions with similar configurations, instead of writing the code three times, we simply call the module three times with different parameters.
+> **Example:** If we need 3 Lambda functions with similar configurations, instead of writing the code three times, we simply call the module three times with different parameters.
+This follows the DRY (Don't Repeat Yourself) principle.

 #### 2. **Maintainability**
 Configuration changes are made in a single place (the module), and automatically propagate to all instances that use it.